wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 the OS and connects the to Redis server.
 In particular, this function first requests a socket from the OS by calling `_connect()` of itself, which in turn invokes Python library function `socket()` to access the system call.
+Then it invokes `on_connect()` to authenticate with the server, if the credential is given, set the client's name, and then select the database.
+All the operations in this function are optional, and will only be performed when the information is given to the `class Redis` object (via the constructor) owning the connection object.

 ## Build, Compilation, and Usage